Shikaga/PitchBlackAnalysis/index.md

 But the Imam's constant faith is something that Riddick starts to disdain.
 For a character like Riddick to go as far as to disdain something, speaks volumes about his thought on the topic.
 As we have seen so many times before, Riddick hides behind his mask.

 He insults the Imam, but as with his conversations with Fry, I believe that this is probably to do with his envy.
-He wishes that he could have the Imam's faith, but when he finds that it is not inside him, he lashes out, as we have seen him to so many times before.
+He wishes that he could have the Imam's faith, but when he finds that it is not inside him, he lashes out, as we have seen him do so many times before.

 When the rain starts to fall, Riddick asks `"So where the hell's your God now?"`.
 But shortly after, when Carolyn convinces Riddick to save them, the Imam finally says, `"There is my my God, Mr Riddick"`, to which Riddick simply smiles in acknowledgement.

 Yes, that sentence can be interpreted two ways, but I think it can simply be taken as the Imam trying to say that God has a plan for Riddick.